imor/polyglot/README.md

 Polyglot exposes following functions -

 #### find(fen, bookFile, findBest)
-find takes a book file path and a polyglot format hash and looks up the hash in the book file.
+find takes a fen string and a book file path and looks up the hash in the book file.
 If findBest is true it returns the best move according to the weight otherwise it returns a random move with the given hash.
+If no move is found it returns an empty string.

 #### hash(fen)
 hash takes a fen string and returns its polyglot hash.